chrwoizi/naytrading/README.md

 ## :moneybag: Using the trained network ##

 With [client.py](StockFlow.AI/client.py), current stock prices are fed into the trained network periodically to find stocks that can be bought or sold based on the user's analysis pattern.
 The application acts as a user on [StockFlow.Node](StockFlow.Node), so the gains and losses can be evaluated by logging in on [StockFlow.Node](StockFlow.Node) using the same account as [client.py](StockFlow.AI/client.py).
-Also, the trade decisions can be forwarded to a broker using [StockFlow.Trader](StockFlow.Trader), making StockFlow an **automated stock trading system**.
+Also, the trade decisions can be forwarded to a broker using [StockFlow.Trader](StockFlow.Trader), making StockFlow (N.A.Y.trading) an **automated stock trading system**.

 See [StockFlow.AI](StockFlow.AI) for an in-depth description on how to install and use [client.py](StockFlow.AI/client.py).